 Ambulances and Engines

 EJFR’s primary, or ‘first-out’ fire engines are a trio of pumpers built in 2012 and 2013.
-The three identical engines at located at stations 1-1, 1-5 and 1-6.
+The three identical engines are located at stations 1-1, 1-5 and 1-6.
 They were built by H&W of Hillsboro, OR.

 The identical engines are Spartan Metro Star chassis on a short wheelbase—excellent for use in rural, winding roads and challenging terrain.